Archive-42/redux-docs/md-docs/part-5-async-logic.md

 <span class="token comment" style="color: #c6cad2">}</span>

-<span class="token comment" style="color: #c6cad2">\*/</span>

-Copy

-However, there are times when a slice reducer needs to respond to _other_ actions that weren't defined as part of this slice's `reducers` field.
+<span class="token comment" style="color: #c6cad2">\*/</span>However, there are times when a slice reducer needs to respond to _other_ actions that weren't defined as part of this slice's `reducers` field.
 We can do that using the slice `extraReducers` field instead.

 #### Detailed Explanation: Adding Extra Reducers to Slices